 - After the product launch, continue cooperation with the development team as they can become your best partner.

 Of course, it’s better to learn from other people’s mistakes.
 However, you won’t build a startup without doing something wrong, it’s inevitable.
 Although mistakes in business cost a lot, they teach us important and valuable lessons.

-What are the challenges your startup is currently facing in terms of software development?
+What are the challenges your startup is currently facing in terms of mobile app development?
 Let us know in the comments below.
 Meanwhile, stay motivated, hungry and foolish – just like Steve Jobs recommended us to.